 The Value of a Liberal Arts Education

-Chancellor Dan Jones often says: The University of Mississippi is the flagship liberal arts university in the State of Mississippi.
+It is often said: The University of Mississippi is the flagship liberal arts university in the State of Mississippi.
 What does this mean?
 And, what is the value of a liberal arts education?

 From the origins of Western civilization in the ancient world comes the concept of a liberal arts education.
-The term has origins in the Greek word eleutheros and the Latin word liber, both meaning “free.”
-For free (male) citizens to fully participate in Athenian democracy, they needed certain skills in critical thinking and communication developed through a broad education in seven disciplines: the trivium, or verbal arts, consisting of grammar, logic, and rhetoric; the quadrivium, or numerical arts, consisting of arithmetic, astronomy, music, and geometry.
+The term comes from the Greek word eleutheros and the Latin word liber, both meaning “free.”
+For free (male) citizens to fully participate in Athenian democracy, they needed certain skills in critical thinking and communication developed through a broad education in the verbal arts – grammar, logic, and rhetoric – and the numerical arts – arithmetic, astronomy, music, and geometry.
 Such an education celebrated and nurtured human freedom and early democracy.

 In modern times, we can look to the American Association of Colleges and Universities (AAC&U) for a contemporary understanding of this concept.

-Faculty members at The University of Mississippi developed a vision for the liberal arts education that is the basis for every undergraduate degree on campus.
-Look at the core curriculum and the learning outcomes listed in the Degree Requirements section of your Undergraduate Catalog, found in the general Academic Regulations chapter near the front.
-There is a common core curriculum of 30 hours of course work that is the framework for your freshman year courses.
-This core curriculum sets the liberal arts foundation for your degree.
-And, when combined with the courses in your major and your co-curricular learning experiences, the core curriculum should enable you to:
+Faculty members developed a vision for the liberal arts education that is the basis for every undergraduate degree on campus.
+Look at the core curriculum and the learning outcomes listed in the Undergraduate Academic Regulations section of the Undergraduate Catalog.
+There is a common core curriculum of 30 hours of course work that sets the liberal arts foundation for all degrees.
+And, when combined with the courses in the major and co-curricular learning experiences, the core curriculum should enable students to: